Jon Erpenbach

-Jon B. Erpenbach (born January 28, 1961) is an American politician serving as a Democratic member of the Wisconsin Senate, representing the 27th District since 1999.
+Jon B. Erpenbach (born January 28, 1961) is an American politician currently serving as chairman of the Wisconsin Parole Commission in the administration of Governor Tony Evers.
+He previously served as a Democratic member of the Wisconsin Senate, representing the 27th District from 1999 to 2023.

 Early life, education and career

 Erpenbach was born in Middleton, Wisconsin and graduated from Middleton High School.
 He attended the University of Wisconsin–Oshkosh from 1979 to 1981.
 He worked as a radio personality on two Madison area radio stations and also worked for a Milwaukee station.
 He subsequently worked in both the State Assembly and Senate in media relations and as communications director.

 Wisconsin Senate

-Erpenbach was elected to represent the 27th Senate District in November 1998 and was re-elected in 2002, 2006, 2010, and 2014.
+Erpenbach was elected to represent the 27th Senate District in November 1998 and was re-elected in 2002, 2006, 2010, 2014, and 2018.
+He retired from the Senate in 2023.
 He served as the Democratic Minority Leader from 2003 to 2005.
 He authored Wisconsin's No Call List legislation that was passed and signed into law in 2001.
 The legislation was a forerunner of the federal government's Do-Not-Call Implementation Act of 2003.